Powerlearnproject/se-day1-assignment-jerotich8/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 "Tell me something"
+-improve it by making it clear, specific, and concise.
 "tell me today's weather"
-the prompt specifies the topic of interest which is weather and it is clear about the date of the weather.
+ -Explain why the improved prompt is more effective the prompt specifies the topic of interest which is weather and it is clear about the date of the weather.